 Generally, the effective date of a revocation is 30 days after the revocation notice is mailed.
 However, in certain circumstances, CMS can issue an earlier effective date.
 For example, revocations base on adverse actions will have a revocation effective date of the date of the final adverse action.
 In cases where the effective date is prior to notice of the revocation, the provider or supplier may face recovery action for payments made for services or items provided after the revocation effective date.
 Our attorneys may be able to challenge the effective date, and thus prevent overpayment recovery and allow payment of claims up to the new effective date.

-In most cases, a revoked provider or supplier is barred from re-enrollment for a minimum of one (1) year and a maximum of three (3) years.
+In most cases, a revoked provider or supplier is barred from re-enrollment for a minimum of one year and a maximum of three years.
 Depending on the basis for revocation, the re-enrollment bar may apply to all of the provider’s practice locations or only the location at issue.
 Contractors determine the re-enrollment bar based on the severity of the basis for revocation.
-Providers and suppliers may appeal the re-enrollment bar.
+You may appeal the re-enrollment bar.

-Revocations for adverse activity of an owner, managing employee, an authorized or delegated official, or other health care personnel of the provider or supplier’s may be reversed if the provider terminates its relationship with the wrongdoer.
+Revocations for adverse activity of an owner, managing employee, an authorized or delegated official or other health care personnel of the provider or supplier may be reversed if the provider terminates its relationship with the wrongdoer.
 Providers must submit proof of termination within 30 days to their contractor.
 Contractors have the authority to rescind the revocation.

 If the denial or revocation is based in whole or part on deficiencies (§ 424.535(a)(1)) which can be corrected, providers and suppliers may submit a corrective action plan showing they are in compliance with Medicare requirements.
-CAPs must be submitted within 30 days of the denial or revocation and must comply with certain requirements. (see CAPs for information on how to prepare CAPs).
+CAPs must be submitted within 30 days of the denial or revocation and must comply with certain requirements.
 The contractor must deny or approve the CAP within 60 days of receipt.
 Approval of the CAP rescinds the denial or revocation.
 Contractors may adjust the billing effective date.
 Submitting a CAP does not preserve appellate rights or toll the appeal deadline.
 Therefore, it is critical that CAPs comply with the requirements and contain sufficient evidence of compliance.
 Contact our attorneys to determine if a CAP is the best option for you.
 If so, our attorneys will help prepare a CAP and ensure your appeal rights are preserved.